Clinical Research Glossary

 X

-Pictures of the inside of a person’s body taken using radiation.
+A way of taking pictures of the inside of a person's body using X-ray radiation.